 EARLY STAGE INVESTMENTS

 The Memphis Public Investment Guide was developed to support public engagement efforts for the 35 early stage investment projects.
-The guide will also serve as a resource for neighborhood organizations and residents interested in planning and implementing small-scale community improvement projects on their own or in conjunction with the City.
-The guide includes information pertaining to project timelines, approval requirements, and costs.
+The guide includes information pertaining to costs and maintenance responsibilities.
+It is currently in the process of being reworked to serve as a resource for neighborhood organizations and residents interested in planning and implementing small-scale community improvement projects on their own or in conjunction with the City.

 MEMPHIS PUBLIC INVESTMENT GUIDE

 Memphis will be a city that anchors growth on strengths of the core and neighborhoods; a city of greater connectivity and access; a city of opportunity for all.
 Learn more about us.